 Today it is comprised of eight clubs, each giving students the chance to learn more about the industry, examine their career choices, develop their leadership skills, and make good friends and important contacts.
 HA also helps to plan and produce three School events each year.

-For over three decades, CAREER EXPO has been the premier hospitality business career fair and professional development event on campus each fall, with nearly 80 of the nation’s leading hospitality companies recruiting approximately 400 hospitality students who attend the two-day event.
+For over three decades, CAREER EXPO has been the premier hospitality business career fair and professional development event on campus each fall, featuring some of the nation’s leading hospitality companies recruiting approximately hospitality business students who attend the two-day event.

-The annual Destination Auction is a premier fundraising event for the Hospitality Association and the Alumni Association, featuring spectacular individual items and packages donated by alumni and other industry friends in live auction and silent auctions.
+The annual Destination Auction is a premier fundraising event for the Hospitality Association and the Alumni Association, featuring spectacular individual items and packages donated by alumni and other industry friends.
 This popular event draws hundreds of community members, alumni, students and faculty, and helps to fund a number of programs in The School as well as local charities.
-With a different theme each year, Destination Auction is an exciting, colorful event, organized and led by students in partnership with School alumni.

 The premier annual event in The School is Les Gourmets.
 Founded as a student organization in 1951, students in Les Gourmets produced their first dinner in 1955.
 Starting as a simple buffet and dinner dance, the event has since evolved into a formal, world-class reception and dinner showcasing the talents of hundreds of student volunteers and all they have learned from their professors and work experiences.
 With the guidance of faculty members and guest chefs, the students work in all areas – management, sales, marketing, purchasing, finance, culinary management, bartending and serving – creating a night to remember each spring for hundreds of guests.